 Our brains work against us here though, if we default to basal ganglia bad habits, as illustrated in brain tips discussed at roundtable 2 in this project.

 Let’s say we see a “fixed mindset” as a dial set to bully.
 Then we’ll simply default back to bully behaviors and double down on these.
+We’re stuck looking more at all we are not, and we fail to see and enjoy all that we are.

 In contrast, if we choose a “growth mindset” we’ll begin to look for peace building tactics that bring benefits to all who are concerned.
 Luckily each time we act opposite of bullying, we help to rebuild our basal ganglia tools going forward.